Gaochenyin/FLAG/TCPL/Chapter1/README.md

 - *ex6*.
 Verify that the expression getchar()!=EOF is 0 or 1.
 - *ex7*.
 Write a program to print the value of EOF.
 - *ex8*.
 Write a program to count blanks, tabs, and newlines.
+- *ex9*.
+Write a program to copy its input to its output, replacing each string of the one or more blanks by a single blank.